revolist/revogrid-docs/guide/patterns.md

 -   **Pattern**: Create custom renderers for complex cell content, such as images, buttons, or interactive elements.
 -   **Best Practice**: Keep custom cell renderers lightweight to avoid performance bottlenecks.
 Optimize expensive operations that are repeated across many cells.
 Use cache mechanisms to improve performance.

+## VNode Keys

+-   **Pattern**: Use unique keys when rendering lists, arrays, or dynamic content in templates to help the virtual DOM efficiently track and update nodes.
+-   **Best Practice**: Always provide stable, unique keys when rendering multiple elements.
+Use IDs from your data model rather than array indices when possible.
+Combine row and column identifiers for cell templates.
+Keys are essential for VNode reconciliation - they allow the virtual DOM to identify which node corresponds to which data item, enabling efficient updates and preserving component state when items are reordered or filtered.

 ## Responsive Design

 -   **Pattern**: Adapt grid layouts to varying screen sizes and resolutions.